cabalism/updo/project-dhall2config/README.md

 # Updo Cabal

+We offer two ways of generating cabal projects, `dhall2cabal` and `dhall2config`.
+This folder deals with the later.

 The `Makefile` has targets for `ghc-x.y.z.dhall2config.project` that is mostly imports of `.config` files generated from the `.dhall` configuration, something
 like: